-The following table provides an analysis of trade receivables that were due, but not impaired, at each financial year end.
+The following table provides an analysis of trade receivables and contract assets that were due, but not impaired, at each financial year end.
 The Group believes that the balances are ultimately recoverable based on a review of past impairment history and the current financial status of customers.